RodrigoVila/BottleFi/README.md

 ### Steps:

 1. **Log in to MetaMask**: Ensure you are connected to Sepolia/Hardhat test network.
-   2a. **Sepolia**: Obtain some Sepolia ETH from a [faucet](https://www.coingecko.com/learn/sepolia-eth) 2b. **Hardhat**: Hardhat automatically gives you 10000 test ETH.
-Chech the console for accounts to use
+Ensure that you have test ETH on your balance.
+Hardhat asigns 10000 test ETH.
+For Sepolia you need to get test from a faucet.
+Read the "Get Sepolia Test ETH" section to understand how to get them.

 2. **Create a Role**: